 PUMPKIN!
 The pumpkin in this turkey pumpkin chili recipe adds creaminess, thickness, and a subtle pumpkin flavor.
 It's REALLY good!

-Adding the spices to the onions & oil right off the bat will let them really bloom, ie: make them more flavorful!
+Adding spices to the onions & oil right off the bat will let them really bloom, so they're more flavorful!
 You can add them when you add the turkey too, but adding the spices to the cooking onions makes the chili super flavorful.

 Many recipes call for 1 & ½ hours of cooking time, but you can cook this turkey pumpkin chili for just 20-25 minutes because you'll add the spices to cooking onions, and don't have to cook it as long.

-- Turkey: Sub it for ground beef in Thai Beef Bowl, Stuffed Squash, OR this Korean Bulgogi
+- Turkey: Use in Individual Meatloaf recipe or substitute it for ground beef in Thai Beef Bowl, Stuffed Squash, OR this Korean Bulgogi

 - Bell pepper: Fig & Prosciutto Pizza, Egg Roll Up (Ugandan Chapati), OR this Lentil Coconut Curry